 Sociology Major

-Goal 2: Sociology majors will develop knowledge of sociological research methods.
+Goal 2: Sociology majors will analyze social problems with appropriate sociological research methods.

-Goal 3: Sociology majors will understand how to communicate within their discipline.
+Goal 3: Sociology majors will effectively communicate about their discipline.

-Goal 4: Sociology majors will understand the operation of culture and social structure.
+Goal 4: Sociology majors will examine the impacts of culture and social structure on individuals.

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: